Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Method

-To tackle the problem in Eq~\eqref{eq:task}, we focus on two key aspects of click-guided foreground mask prediction: 1) to capture the user's intent effectively and 2) to efficiently propagate the click labels to unlabeled regions.
-To this end, we develop a novel intention-aware feature propagation network, which performs a coarse-to-fine foreground refinement at each interaction as shown in Fig.\ref{fig:Overview}.
-Specifically, our network consists of two main modules: a coarse-level network in the first stage which updates the foreground mask on the full image based on the last-step prediction and the up-to-date click inputs, and a subsequent fine-level network which zooms into the foreground region adaptively and performs segmentation at a fine resolution.
-Both stages employ newly-designed sparse GNNs to facilitate propagation of the user's input information.
-Below, we will first introduce the overall intention-aware pipeline, followed by the details of our feature propagation module.
+In this work, we focus on the key aspects of click-guided foreground mask prediction to efficiently propagate the click labels to unlabeled regions.
+To this end, we propose a novel cascaded sparse feature propagation module, which performs information propagation on both low- and high-resolution feature maps as shown in Fig.\ref{fig:Overview}.
+Our model employs the newly designed sparse GNNs to facilitate the information propagation of the user's inputs.
+In addition, we develop a global-to-local strategy to zoom into high-resolution human-interested regions for more efficient segmentation.
+Below, we introduce the details of our model design.